HutchinsonTigerbots-2509/Robot-2021/README.md

-## Important Information for Attributaries
+## Important Information for Contributers
 - Master branch is to only be updated from psuedoMaster and should never, ever be directly commited to or merged from another branch.
 When you push to Master you will need a review before you can merge branches (Assign FerisJumbo or ceciliaschmitz1 to review).
 - psuedoMaster will contain documentation and never merge to psuedoMaster until you have corretly formatted code with javadoc style comments. (ex: @author, @version, @category ect.)